7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

   = y_i \frac{ \delta E }{ \delta z_j }
   $$

-It may be useful here to go to the book [Neural Networks and Deep Learning Chapter 2](http://neuralnetworksanddeeplearning.com/chap2.html), which explains backpropagation in more of a systematic manner.
+It may be useful here to go to [*Neural Networks and Deep Learning* Chapter 2 - Backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html), which explains this in more of a systematic manner.

 # Week 7 Vocab